 Go Back Home, And Say Hello

 Before arriving, I researched every person and organization I could find with ties to the film industry.
 You need to do the same.
 Email these people and groups two weeks before your trip, and tell them you’d like to meet with them.
-Be brief, explain that you’re planning to make a film in the area, and let them know you only want fifteen minutes of their time.
+Briefly explain that you’re planning to make a film in the area, and let them know you only want fifteen minutes of their time.

 Here’s one I took in my hometown that I used for the Yinz campaign.

-Embrace The Narrative
+Step 01: Embrace Crowdfunding Narrative

 When it comes to local promotion, what is the story behind your story?

-There are plenty of inefficient ways to try to drive traffic to your site.
+There are plenty of inefficient ways to drive traffic to your site.
 I have seen plenty of people with 100 Twitter followers craft witty lines for their Kickstarters to send out all day.
-You might reach those followers, but really it’s a waste of time.
+You might reach those followers, but it’s a waste of time.
 We want to avoid all the inefficient ways to drive traffic and focus on big wins.

 - Email contacts you already have.